RubenImhoff/nowcasting-hands-on-OWM-academy/README.md

 # Nowcasting for hands-on session OWM Academy
 Three exercises to get familiar with radar data and nowcasting.
+Background information and the exercices are further explained in the notebooks, but first follow the steps below.

 # Pre-requisites for the “hands-on session”